-Exterior of an Offenders Rehabilitation Facility Women's Association for Rehabilitation Aid The Women's Association for Rehabilitation Aid is an organization composed of women volunteers working toward crime prevention as well as rehabilitation for those who have committed crimes or juvenile delinquents from a female perspective in order to build a brighter society, free from crime and delinquency.
-There are about158,000 volunteer members across the country engaged not only in crime and delinquency prevention educational activities, but also in a wide range of activities rooted in the community, such as sound upbringing of youth, child-support, rehabilitation support in offender rehabilitation facilities, cooperation in volunteer work with offenders on probation, and visits to prisons and juvenile training schools to encourage inmates.
+Exterior of an Offender Rehabilitation Facility Women's Association for Rehabilitation Aid The Women's Association for Rehabilitation Aid is an organization composed of women volunteers working toward crime prevention as well as rehabilitation for those who have committed crimes or juvenile delinquents from a female perspective in order to build a brighter society, free from crime and delinquency.
+There are about 148,000 volunteer members across the country engaged not only in crime and delinquency prevention educational activities, but also in a wide range of activities rooted in the community, such as sound upbringing of youth, child-support, rehabilitation support in offender rehabilitation facilities, cooperation in volunteer work with offenders on probation, and visits to prisons and juvenile training schools to encourage inmates.
 BBS Association The Big Brothers and Sisters Association is a youth volunteer organization that aims to support the healthy growth of juveniles with various difficulties including delinquency by interacting with them like a friendly older brother or sister.
-There are about, 4,500 BBS members who conduct activities such as "Friendship Activities", which supports the growth and independence of the juveniles by befriending them, and carry out crime prevention to create a crime-free society.
-Cooperative Employers Cooperative Employers are business owners who employ exoffenders and juvenile delinquents to help them become independent and rehabilitated.
-These employers understand the feelings of offenders and provide them with stable jobs, which serves as a tremendous contribution to offenders rehabilitation in society.
-There are about 20,000 such cooperative business owners across the country.
+There are about, 5,000 BBS members who conduct activities such as "Friendship Activities", which supports the growth and independence of the juveniles by befriending them, and carry out crime prevention to create a crime-free society.
+"Rehabilitation penguins" "Hogo-chan" & "Sara-chan"

+Cooperating Employers Cooperating Employers are business owners who employ exoffenders and juvenile delinquents to help them become independent and rehabilitated.
+These employers understand the feelings of exoffenders and provide them with stable jobs, which serves as a tremendous contribution to offender rehabilitation in society.
+These employers understand the feelings of offenders and provide them with stable jobs, which serves as a tremendous contribution to offender rehabilitation in society.
+There are about 24,000 such cooperative business owners across the country.
 Become an Offender Rehabilitation Volunteer Ensuring that those who have committed a crime can get rehabilitation and become law-abiding members of society is a task that cannot be achieved by government alone.
 The efforts of offender rehabilitation volunteers, including Volunteer Probation Officers, the Women's Association for Rehabilitation Aid, BBS, and Cooperative Employers have been of great help.
-If you are interested in participating in such activities, please contact your nearest Parole Office.
-National Centers for Offenders Rehabilitation The National Center for Offenders Rehabilitation is established and operated to provide parolees from penal institutions or juvenile training schools who cannot secure the necessary social surroundings for smooth reintegration into society from relatives or private-sector offender rehabilitation facilities with lodging at state-established facilities, where probation officers directly provide them with intensive supervision and generous employment assistance, thereby encouraging their rehabilitation and preventing them from committing further offenses.
-Among these facilities, organizations that perform selective, specialized treatment in society in accord with the relevant specific problem are called the National Center for Offenders Rehabilitation, while other organizations that provide vocational training, primarily in agriculture, are called the National Center for Offenders Job Training and Employment Support.
-The National Centers for Offenders Rehabilitation is established and operated in Kitakyushu and Fukushima City, while the National Centers for Offenders Job Training is established and operated in Hokkaido (Numata-cho) and Ibaraki (Hitachinaka City).
+If you are interested in participating in such activities, please contact your nearest Probation Office.
+Videos about offender rehabilitation volunteers are available on the Ministry of Justice's YouTube channel.

+National Centers for Offender Rehabilitation The National Center for Offender Rehabilitation is established and operated to provide parolees from penal institutions or juvenile training schools who cannot secure the necessary social surroundings for smooth reintegration into society from relatives or private-sector offender rehabilitation facilities with lodging at state-established facilities, where probation officers directly provide them with intensive supervision and generous employment assistance, thereby encouraging their rehabilitation and preventing them from committing further offenses.
+Among these facilities, organizations that perform selective, specialized treatment in society in accord with the relevant specific problem are called the National Center for Offender Rehabilitation, while other organizations that provide vocational training, primarily in agriculture, are called the National Center for Offenders Job Training and Employment Support.
+The National Centers for Offender Rehabilitation is established and operated in Kitakyushu and Fukushima City, while the National Centers for Offenders Job Training is established and operated in Hokkaido (Numata-cho) and Ibaraki (Hitachinaka City).